 A consequence of checking past results is to then take into consideration if the interests of your desired audience has changed during the course of the last 12 months.

 It’s important to have this in your to-do list, because in any industry there are trends that you need to follow and you cannot miss on.
 Ask yourself the following questions:

 All these questions should help you and your marketing team assess again your audience interests and craft relevant topic to today’s problems, not yesterday’s thoughts.

 Although it might be tempting to use external content or outsource part of your content marketing team, you will have issues in creating those appealing piece of content we mentioned above.

-According to a 2017 research by the Content Marketing Institute, more than half of the companies out there have a centralised team that is taking care of the content marketing strategy for the entire organization, with 22% having a centralized team and only 5% having a dedicated team for specific products or brands.
+According to a 2017 research by the Content Marketing Institute, more than half of the companies out there have a centralized team that is taking care of the content marketing strategy for the entire organization, with 22% having a centralized team and only 5% having a dedicated team for specific products or brands.

-If you haven’t done so yet, you need to have a team of dedicated persons that follows your content marketing strategy carefully.
+If you haven’t done so yet, you need to have a team of dedicated persons that follow your content marketing strategy carefully.
 If you don’t, your business is missing out on clear opportunities to engage with your audience.

 An important step to take in 2018 (and the years to come) is to align your content marketing strategy to your company results.

-As the same study showed, only 28% of marketers believe their marketing strategy is in a “mature/sophisticated” state, which translate in an overall poor alignment with the company goals in over 70% of the cases.
+As the same study showed, only 28% of marketers believe their marketing strategy is in a “mature/sophisticated” state, which translates in an overall poor alignment with the company goals in over 70% of the cases.

 Content should be interesting as well as engaging.
 Design content with the idea of attracting audience attention and break through the “content noise” online.